Shanty town

 Picture of a shanty town over "La Planicie" tunnel, created because of the rural flight to Caracas.

-A shanty town, squatter area, squatter settlement, or squatter camp is a settlement of improvised buildings known as shanties or shacks, typically made of materials such as mud and wood, or from cheap building materials such as corrugated iron sheets.
+A shanty town (Note: Also known as a squatter area, squatter settlement, or squatter camp.) is a settlement of improvised buildings known as shanties or shacks, typically made of materials such as mud and wood, or from cheap building materials such as corrugated iron sheets.
 A typical shanty town is squatted and, at least initially, lacks adequate infrastructure, including proper sanitation, safe water supply, electricity and street drainage.
 Over time, shanty towns may develop their infrastructure and even change into middle class neighbourhoods.
 They can be small informal settlements or they can house millions of people.

 First used in North America to designate a shack, the term shanty is likely derived from French chantier (construction site and associated low-level workers' quarters), or alternatively from Scottish Gaelic sean (/gd/) meaning 'old' and taigh (/gd/) meaning 'house[hold]'.

 Globally, some of the largest shanty towns are Ciudad Neza in Mexico, Orangi in Pakistan and Dharavi in India.
 They are known by various names in different places, such as favela in Brazil, villa miseria in Argentina and gecekondu in Turkey.
 Shanty towns are mostly found in developing nations, but also in the cities of developed nations, such as Athens and Madrid.
 Cañada Real is considered the largest informal settlement in Europe.
 Shanty towns are sometimes found on places such as railway sidings, swampland or disputed building projects.
 In South Africa, squatter camps, often referred to as "plakkerskampe", directly translated from the Afrikaans word for squatter camps, often start and grow rapidly on vacant land or public spaces within or close to cities and towns, where there may be nearby work opportunities, without the cost of transport.

 Construction

 Shacks in Villa 31, near Retiro Station, Buenos Aires, Argentina, showing construction.

 Shanty towns tend to begin as improvised shelters on squatted land.
 People build shacks from whatever materials are easy to acquire, for example wood or mud.
 There are no facilities such as electricity, gas, sewerage or running water.
 The squatters choose areas such as railway sidings, preservation areas or disputed building projects.
 Swiss journalist Georg Gerster noted, with specific reference to the invasões of Brasília, that "squatter settlements [as opposed to slums], despite their unattractive building materials, may also be places of hope, scenes of a counter-culture, with an encouraging potential for change and a strong upward impetus".
-Stewart Brand observed that shanty towns are environmentally friendly, with people recycling as much as possible and tending to travel by foot, bicycle, rickshaw or shared taxi rather than car, due to poverty.
+Stewart Brand observed that these slums are environmentally friendly, with people recycling as much as possible and tending to travel by foot, bicycle, rickshaw or shared taxi rather than car, due to poverty.